 Parental questionnaires are sent home annually, with questions relating to behaviour and communication.

 Individual Liberty: Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safety, through provision of a safe environment and a culture of independent learning.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.

 Respect: Respect for self and each other is a value that is at the centre of our school ethos.
-Ofsted 2013 ‘Pupils show respect and consideration for each other and for the adults around them’ Last year the children worked with staff to achieve the ‘STOP’ anti-bullying award and regularly take part in SEAL based learning and assemblies that promote respect for others.
+Ofsted 2013 ‘Pupils show respect and consideration for each other and for the adults around them.
+The children have worked with staff to achieve the ‘STOP’ anti-bullying award and regularly take part in assemblies that promote respect for others.

 Tolerance of those of Different Faiths and Beliefs: We value the importance of helping to shape the pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Our curriculum plans include celebrating festivals around the world such as Chinese New Year, Diwali and Harvest.
+Our curriculum plans include celebrating festivals around the world such as Eid, Suk4kot, Diwali and Harvest.